mdcao/npReader/README.md

     sudo apt-get install libjhdf5-jni

-For MacOS, you can download install and install hdfviewer from https://support.hdfgroup.org/ftp/HDF5/releases/HDF-JAVA/hdf-java-2.10.1/bin/
+For MacOS, you can download and install hdfviewer from https://support.hdfgroup.org/ftp/HDF5/releases/HDF-JAVA/hdf-java-2.10.1/bin/

 2.Obtain the source code, compile and install